Glossary and Abbreviations

 A token refers to LSK or any sidechain token.
 A digital token is designated to a cryptocurrency that is built on top of an existing blockchain, and represents a particular tradable and fungible asset.

 An interaction with the Lisk blockchain which permanently writes data to it.
-A transaction can have multiple purposes, e.g. a balance transfer or a delegate registration.
+A transaction can have multiple purposes, e.g. a balance transfer or delegate registration.
+Each transaction contains a module ID and an asset ID, defining the transaction type.
+All properties of a transaction object are described on the Lisk protocol > Transactions page.
+The input data for the different module assets is stored inside the Transaction asset of a transaction.

 A transaction type which transfers tokens from one account to another one.
 A token transfer transaction will transfer the amount of tokens specified in the amount property, from the sender of the transaction to the specified recipient.